VBS-03/Formula1-Racing-Analysis-Azure-End-To-End-Project/README.md

   **Script - [mount_adls_storage](set-up/mount_adls_storage.py)**

 ### Ingestion, Transformation and Aggregation:
-- Utilized databricks notebook for the ingestion, transformation and aggregation.
+- Leveraged Databricks notebooks for data ingestion, transformation, and aggregation.
-- Created and passed notebook parameters.
+- Configured and utilized notebook parameters to dynamically control workflows.
-- Compiled and converted re-usable codes to functions.
+- Refactored reusable code into functions for better modularity and efficiency.
-- Used magic command **%run** to include the child notebook in the parent notebook.
+- Integrated child notebooks into parent notebooks using the **%run** magic command.
-- Created notebook workflow for the testing purpose.
+- Developed a notebook-based workflow to facilitate testing purposes.

-  **Following are the steps taken to meet the ingestion, transformation and aggregation requirements:**
+  **Steps undertaken to meet ingestion, transformation, and aggregation requirements:**
-  * Created Delta Lake databases (each for - raw, processed and presentation layers) with default storage location in the adls.
+  * Designed Delta Lake databases for raw, processed, and presentation layers, with default storage locations in Azure Data Lake Storage (ADLS).
   * Ingested CSV, simple, and complex JSON files into the data lake as parquet files/ tables.
-  * Transformations such as Filter, Join, Simple Aggregations, GroupBy, Window functions, withColumn, withColumnRenamed, etc have been used.
+  * Applied transformations such as **Filter, Join, Aggregations, GroupBy, Window functions, withColumn, and withColumnRenamed**.
-  * **'dropDuplicates'** function has been utilized to remove duplicate records from the dataset.
+  * Utilized the **dropDuplicates** function to eliminate duplicate records.
-  * Global and temp views were also used.
+  * Leveraged **global and temporary views** for intermediate transformations.
-  * **Merge** command has been used to upsert the data into the delta tables supporting the efficient incremental loading.
+  * Implemented **Merge** commands to efficiently upsert data into Delta tables, enabling incremental data loading.
-  * Implemented full refresh and incremental load patterns using partitions.
+  * Developed patterns for both full refresh and incremental load using partitions.
-  * Delta Lake has been used to support the History, Time Travel, and Vacuum functionalities offered by it.
+  * Exploited Delta Lake features like **History, Time Travel, and Vacuum** to meet non-functional requirements.
-  * All the implementation were made using pyspark and spark sql.
+  * All implementations were carried out using PySpark and Spark SQL.

   **Scripts :**
   1. [common_functions](includes/common_functions.py)